winitzki/scall/tutorial/programming_dhall.md

 #### The possibly-empty binary tree

+The binary tree data structure `TreeC a` cannot be empty: it contains at least one leaf with a value of type `a`.

-One peculiar example of a tree-like monad is the following type constructor:
+A possibly-empty binary tree can be defined via the following type constructor:

 ```dhall
 let BTreeE = λ(a : Type) → Optional (TreeC a)
 ```
-This data structure is either empty (`None`) or a binary tree with leaves of type `a`.
+This data structure is either empty (`None`) or a binary tree with at least one leaf of type `a`.

-It turns out that `BTreeE` is a monad:
+It turns out that `BTreeE` is a monad.

 TODO: implement